Products in Equivariant Homology: Introduction

 which is natural with respect to maps of diagrams with the same base $M_G$, with respect to closed subgroup inclusions, and with respect to group extensions. \end{theorem}

 Now we list interesting examples of $\mu_{M_G}$.
-In the following examples, we assume all actions are oriented without mentioning it. \begin{enumerate} \item Let $M=pt$.
+In the following examples, we assume all actions are suitably oriented (see Definition \ref{orientation}) without mentioning it. \begin{enumerate} \item Let $M=pt$.
 For $G$-spaces $K$ and $L$ with classifying maps $K_G\xrightarrow{}BG, L_G\xrightarrow{}BG$, we have the following homotopy pullback diagram:

 In this case, we obtain an exterior product in the homology of the Borel construction

 which reduces to the ordinary cross product when $G$ is trivial. \item When $X=Y=M_G$ with the identity maps, we obtain an ``equivariant intersection product''